la2050/archive/_projects/2015/giving-students-power-over-numbers-and-power-over-learning.md

   system designed by Dr. Randy Palisoc.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23622%252Fdisplay%252FironboxeducationLA2050.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- Chronic low achievement in math has been a major barrier that has prevented Los Angeles from being considered the best place to learn.
-Struggling students need an effective math fluency system to build the foundation they need to succeed in higher level math, and teachers need expert training to implement effective math instruction.
-Ironbox Education will fill both of these needs for multiple schools in Los Angeles County by using a proven math fluency system designed by Dr. Randy Palisoc.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: